Distributed Integrated Sensing and Edge AI Exploiting Prior Information: Numerical Results

-Fig.~\ref{Fig_results_tsne} visualizes the feature distributions under different AirComp transceiver designs.
+Fig.~\ref{Fig_results_tsne} visualizes the feature distributions.
 Specifically, t-SNE is employed to project the features from the original high-dimensional space onto a two-dimensional plane \cite{maaten2008visualizing}.
-Fig.~\ref{Fig_results_tsne} shows that the decision-optimal scheme yields more clear inter-class separation.
-For example, the decision-optimal scheme reveals two distinct decision boundaries between clusters, indicating richer separability for the classification task, whereas the other schemes exhibit essentially a single dominant decision boundary with noticeable cluster overlapping.
-Regarding the detailed classification behavior of each class, the confusion matrices in Fig.~\ref{Fig_P6_CM_grid_N4_SNR10dB_mlp} show that the decision-optimal scheme achieves more uniform class-wise discrimination.
-These results verify that employing a discriminative prior effectively increases inter-class separation.
+Fig.~\ref{Fig_results_tsne} shows that the task-aware aggregation yields clearer inter-class separation.
+For example, the task-aware design reveals two distinct decision boundaries between clusters, indicating richer separability for the classification task, whereas the classical aggregation exhibits essentially a single dominant decision boundary with noticeable cluster overlapping.

-In summary, the communication-level results demonstrate that the decision-optimal scheme enhances inference performance by incorporating a discriminative prior into the transceiver design.
-The performance gap between the computation-optimal and decision-optimal schemes is characterized across different system parameters ($\mathrm{SNR}_{\mathsf{c}}$, $K$ and $N$), revealing distinct performance bounds and scaling behaviors.
+In Fig.~\ref{MSE_vs_DG_MLP_CSI_antenna}(a), the impact of imperfect CSI on classification accuracy with different transmit SNRs is given.
+As discussed after Proposition~\ref{proposition:per_subcarrier_csi_error_model}, the CSI error $\epsilon_{k,m}^{2}$ is determined by three factors.
+Generally, the ML estimator yields $\epsilon_{k,m}^{2}=\sigma_{w}^{2}$, whereas the LMMSE estimator in~\eqref{eq:received_csi} satisfies $\epsilon_{k,m}^{2}\leq \sigma_{w}^{2}$.
+We then define the CSI error ratio as $\phi \triangleq \frac{\epsilon^{2}}{\sigma_{w}^{2}}$, where $\epsilon^{2}=\epsilon_{k,m}^{2}$.
+Specifically, $\phi=1$ corresponds to ML estimation and $0\leq\phi<1$ holds for LMMSE estimation~\cite{xie2023optimal}.
+A key observation from Fig.~\ref{MSE_vs_DG_MLP_CSI_antenna}(a) is that the classification accuracy becomes increasingly sensitive to $\phi$ in the high-SNR regime.
+For example, the performance gap between imperfect and perfect CSI widens as $\phi$ increases when SNR equals $10$~dB.
+This is because, in the absence of regularization, CSI errors are amplified as the transmit power increases.

+Fig.~\ref{MSE_vs_DG_MLP_CSI_antenna}(b) validates the receive-antenna scaling law of the classification performance.
+Here, as the number of receive antennas increases, the transmit scaling follows $\tilde{b}_{k,m}^{2}=\bar{b}_{k,m}^{2}/N_{\sf r}$ under perfect CSI and $\tilde{b}_{k,m}^{2}=\bar{b}_{k,m}^{2}/\sqrt{N_{\sf r}}$ under imperfect CSI.
+It can be observed that the performance of all schemes converges to a constant, consistent with Lemma~\ref{lemma:receive_antenna_scaling} and Lemma~\ref{lemma:receive_antenna_scaling_imperfect_csi}.
+An interesting observation is that the imperfect CSI case outperforms the perfect CSI case.
+This is because their transmit scaling laws are different.
+Specifically, $\bar{b}_{k,m}^{2}/\sqrt{N_{\sf r}}$ preserves more effective transmit power than $\bar{b}_{k,m}^{2}/N_{\sf r}$, thereby compensating for the degradation caused by CSI errors.